-- \bullet The words we use affect how we think & feel and can make a huge difference. - Try changing your language for an added confidence boost:
+- The words we use affect how we think & feel and can make a huge difference. - Try changing your language for an added confidence boost:

-INSTEAD OF SAY THIS I can't do it!
-I can't do it, YET!
-I give up I'll use a different strategy I can't make this any better I can always improve I'll never be that smart I will learn how to do this I'm pretty good at science BUT I still don't understand some concepts I'm pretty good at science AND I'm getting better every week
+INSTEAD OF SAY THIS l can't do it! l can't do it, YET! l give up I'll use a different strategy I can't make this any better l can always improve I'll never be that smart I will learn how to do this I'm pretty good at science BUT I still don't understand some concepts I'm pretty good at science AND I'm getting better every week